-Sunoco Logistics Partners Operations L.P. may, in one or more offerings, offer and sell its debt securities, which will be fully and unconditionally guaranteed by Sunoco Logistics Partners L.P., and may be so guaranteed by Sunoco Partners Marketing & Terminals L.P., and/or Sunoco Pipeline L.P.
+Sunoco Logistics Partners Operations L.P. may, in one or more offerings, offer and sell its debt securities, which will be fully and unconditionally guaranteed by Sunoco Logistics Partners L.P., Sunoco Partners Marketing & Terminals L.P., and Sunoco Pipeline L.P.

-The aggregate initial offering price of the securities that we will offer by this prospectus will not exceed \$500,000,000.
+The aggregate initial offering price of the securities that we offer by this prospectus will not exceed \$500,000,000.
 We will offer the securities in amounts, at prices and on terms to be determined by market conditions at the time of our offerings.
 This prospectus describes only the general terms of these securities and the general manner in which we will offer the securities.
 The specific terms of any securities we offer will be included in a supplement to this prospectus.
 The prospectus supplement will describe the specific manner in which we will offer the securities, and also may add, update or change information contained in this prospectus.